 ARTICLE VII.
 POLICIES AND PROHIBITED CONDUCT

-Buena Vista University supports the laws of the State of Iowa and of all states in which it operates and the expressed intent of any policy pertaining to the use of alcohol at the BVU Storm Lake campus and BVU Graduate & Professional Studies locations is to be consistent with all relevant local, state and federal laws and regulations.
+Buena Vista University supports the laws of the State of Iowa and of all states in which it operates and the expressed intent of any policy pertaining to the use of alcohol at the BVU Storm Lake campus and BVU Online, Sites & Graduate locations is to be consistent with all relevant local, state and federal laws and regulations.
 Employees, students and visitors to Buena Vista University will be required to obey the laws and regulations of the University, understanding that these laws and regulations are made with respect for the common good.

-This policy applies to the Buena Vista University Storm Lake campus, BVU Graduate & Professional Studies, and events and activities sponsored or sanctioned by Buena Vista University.
+This policy applies to the Buena Vista University Storm Lake campus, BVU Online, Sites & Graduate locations, and events and activities sponsored or sanctioned by Buena Vista University.
 Any and all questions of definition and/or classification regarding adherence to the Drug and Alcohol Policy will be determined by the Office for Student Affairs.

 All alcohol consumed outside a student room must be served by the University food service under their license.
 Such authorization shall result from negotiations between the food service vendor and the president of the University, or his/her designee.
 Open containers of alcohol provided by the University food service must be kept in the space in which the alcohol is served.
 Alcoholic beverages may not be served or consumed in any public space on the property, unless authorized by the president of the University, or his/her designee.